 Onlangs ben ik gestart met mijn wetenschapskolumn voor de zaterdageditie van dagblad Trouw.
 De kolumn heet Hoofdzaak en gaat over de merkwaardige aspecten van het menselijk gedrag bezien door de bril van de psychologie, en in het bijzonder de evolutionaire psychologie.

-We are currently looking for international publishers of our popscience book "Mismatch: How Our Stone Age Brains Deceive Us Daily."
+Our popular science book "Mismatch: How Our Stone Age Brains Deceive Us Daily" will be realeased in the UK and US in early 2018 (LittleBrown is the publisher).
 Here is the executive summary.
-The book is a co-product of an evoutionary scientist (Mark van Vugt) with a best-selling novel writer (Ronald Giphart) about the mismatch between our modern environment and the ancestral environment in which humans evolved (and the consequences of this mismatch for our physical and mental wellbeing, e.g., obesity, depression, work stress, divorce, xenophobia, social inequality, CEO pay, etc.).
-If interested in obtaining translation rights, please let me know.
+The book is a co-product of an evoutionary scientist (Mark van Vugt) with a best-selling novel writer (Ronald Giphart) about the mismatch between our modern environment and the ancestral environment in which humans evolved (and the consequences of this mismatch for our physical and mental wellbeing, e.g., obesity, depression, burnout, stress, divorce, xenophobia, social inequality, CEO pay, etc.).

 Het populair wetenschappelijk boek "Mismatch: Hoe We Dagelijks Worden Misleid Door Ons Oeroude Brein" (Ronald Giphart & Mark van Vugt) is net verschenen, Inzichten uit de evolutionaire psychologie worden op een luchtige manier toegepast op uiteenlopende onderwerpen als de liefde (beinvloedt pilgebruik je partnerkeuze?), opvoeding (voeden we onze kinderen niet te beschermd op?), werk (waarom zijn bonussen geen goed idee?), leiderschap (waarom krijgen we hoofdpijn van onze baas?), media (waarom denken we dat TV persoonlijkheden onze vrienden zijn?), en oorlog (wat verklaart de aantrekkingskracht van IS?).
 Het boek is verschenen bij Uitgeverij Podium.